nosas/blog/deep_learning_python/ch3/article.md

 This is the basic idea behind linear classification.
 Now let's generate some data and train a linear classifier.
+All of the code related to this linear classifier can be found on my [GitHub](https://github.com/nosas/blog/blob/main/deep_learning_python/ch3/code/linear_classifier.py) as an interactive python file.
+I recommend using VSCode to utilize the interactive python code blocks - similar to Jupyter Notebooks.

 ### Generating synthetic data

 We need some nicely linear data to train our linear classifier.
 To keep it simple, we'll create two classes of points in a 2D plane and call them class A and class B.
-To keep it more simple, we won't explain all the math behind the data generation - just understand that both classes should be shaped like a cloud and clearly separated.
+To keep it more simple, we won't explain all the math behind the data generation - just understand that both classes should be clearly separated and roughly distributed like a cloud.
 We'll just use the following formula to generate the data:

 ```python